 5 (More) Tips For Hunting Merriam’s Wild Turkey

-In a May 2015 Colorado Outdoors Online story “5 Tips for Hunting Merriam’s Turkeys,” I shared some of what I’ve learned about turkey hunting from Rick and other informed hunters/sources.
-Here I’ll expand on some of what was covered in the 2015 tips and add a few new ones for this year.
+In my previous post “5 Tips for Hunting Merriam’s Turkeys,” I shared some of what I’ve learned about turkey hunting from Rick and other informed hunters/sources.
+Here I’ll expand on some of what was previously covered and add a few new tips.

 1. Hunt the Early Season